terrapower/armi/doc/user/inputs/settings.rst

             reloadDBName: my-original-results.h5

 .. note:: The ``skipCycles`` setting is related to skipping the lattice physics calculation specifically, it is not required to do a restart run.

+.. note:: The *-SHUFFLES.txt file is required to do explicit repeated fuel management.

+.. note:: The restart.dat file is required to repeat the exact fuel management methods during a branch search.
+These can potentially modify the reactor state in ways that cannot be captures with the SHUFFLES.txt file.

+.. note:: The ISO* binary cross section libraries are required to run cases that skip the lattice physics calculation (e.g. MC**2)

+.. note:: The multigroup flux is not yet stored on the output databases.
+If you need to do a restart with these values (e.g. for depletion), then you need to reload from neutronics outputs.